Lancartian/cc-bank/README.md

    - Minted currency can be withdrawn from ATMs
    - Backend automatically:
      * Selects appropriate denominations for the withdrawal amount
-     * Activates input-side redstone to select denomination chest
+     * Transfers bills from denomination chests to OUTPUT chest
-     * Activates output-side redstone to select ATM void chest
+     * Pushes items to ATM void chest via peripheral network
-     * Items transfer via Create Utilities void chest frequency matching
+     * Items transfer wirelessly via Create Utilities void chest frequency matching
    - Currency is verified on every transaction using NBT hash

 ## Usage